camertron/rux/README.md

 ## Custom Tag Builders

 The `Rux.tag` method emits HTML tags via the configured tag builder.
-You can configure a custom tag builder by setting `Rux.tag_builder` to any object that responds to the `call` method (and accepts two arguments).
+You can configure a custom tag builder by setting `Rux.tag_builder` to any object that responds to the `call` method (and accepts three arguments).
 For example:

 ```ruby
 class MyTagBuilder